 First Nations and Métis Relations (FNMR) branch within the Saskatchewan Health Authority focuses on promoting principles that support and guide successful engagement with First Nations and Métis people and communities.

 Current recruitment and retention strategies as part of our commitment to Truth and Reconciliation - Calls to Action #23 include:

 - Provide health career exploration learning opportunities for First Nations and Métis students.

 - Continue to build on partnerships, through engagement with First Nations and Métis communities, educational and other key stakeholders.

-- In 2022-2023, the SHA will work with partners to develop a First Nations and Métis recruitment and retention strategy.
+- Develop a First Nations and Métis recruitment and retention strategy.